 On July 24, 2020, the Company filed complaints against (i) Aurobindo Pharma Limited and its affiliate Aurobindo Pharma USA, Inc. and (ii) Teva Pharmaceuticals USA, Inc. and its affiliate Teva Pharmaceutical Industries Ltd., and on July 30, 2020, the Company filed complaints against (i) Hetero Labs Limited and its affiliates Hetero Labs Limited Unit-V and Hetero USA Inc., (ii) MSN Laboratories Private Ltd. and its affiliate MSN Pharmaceuticals, Inc., and (iii) Zydus Pharmaceuticals (USA) Inc. and its affiliate Cadila Healthcare Limited.
 These complaints, which were filed in the United States District Court for the District of Delaware, allege infringement of certain of the Company's Orange Book-listed patents covering NUPLAZID.
+The cases have been assigned to the Honorable Richard G. Andrews.
+On September 1, 2020, Aurobindo filed its answer and counterclaims seeking declaratory judgments of noninfringement and invalidity.
+On September 22, 2020, the Company filed its answer to Aurobindo's counterclaims.
+On August 31, 2020, Teva filed its answer and counterclaims seeking declaratory judgments of noninfringement and invalidity.
+On September 5, 2020, Hetero filed its answer and counterclaims seeking declaratory judgments of noninfringement and invalidity.
+On September 30, 2020, MSN filed its answer and counterclaims seeking declaratory judgments of noninfringement and invalidity.
+On September 30, 2020, MSN filed its answer and counterclaims seeking declaratory judgments of noninfringement and invalidity.
+On September 30, 2020, MSN filed its answer and counterclaims seeking declaratory judgments of noninfringement and invalidity regarding certain of our Orange Book-listed patents covering NUPLAZID.

-Management currently believes that none of the foregoing claims or actions pending against the Company as of June 30, 2020 is likely to have, individually or in the aggregate, a material adverse effect on the Company's business, liquidity, financial position, or results of operations.
+Management currently believes that none of the foregoing claims or actions pending against the Company as of September 30, 2020 is likely to have, individually or in the aggregate, a material adverse effect on the Company's business, liquidity, financial position, or results of operations.
 Given the unpredictability inherent in litigation, however, the Company cannot predict the outcome of these matters.
 The Company is unable to estimate possible losses or ranges of losses that may result from these matters, and therefore it has not accrued any amounts in connection with these matters other than attorneys' fees incurred to date.